adityavartak07/adityavartak07/README.md

 <br />
 <br />

-Hi, i'm Aditya Vartak, a Computer Science Enthusiast ,an Expert level coder @coding ninjas and a passionate self-taught full stack web developer with experience in MERN stack and LAMP stack.
+Hi, I'm Aditya Vartak, a Computer Science Enthusiast ,an Expert level coder @coding ninjas and a passionate self-taught full stack web developer with experience in MERN stack and LAMP stack.
 Currently working as a Data Engineer 1 @KotakMahindraBank.
 I take great care in the experience, architecture, and code quality of the things I build.

+I'm a data engineer with proven ability to deliver short or long-term projects in data engineering, data warehousing and business intelligence realm.

+Expertise:
+- Data technology selection/recommendation
+- Building data lakes,data warehouses using AWS technologies
+- Creating and automating data pipelines, real-time streaming & ETL processes
+- Building interactive dashboards.
+- Data Cleaning, Processing ,Data Migration

 I am also interested in exploring opportunities in software development roles.